jdhartwell/furniture/readme.md

 # Furniture App
-This is the start to furniture app
+This is the start to our furniture app

 ## Projects
 Built on Ionic Framework